ursatile/css4eng/212-introducing-css-flexbox/index.md

 {% example flex-basis.html elements="body" iframe %}

+If you're using flex columns instead of flex rows:

-{% example flex-basis-column.html elements="body" iframe %}
+{% iframe flex-basis-column.html %}

 Next up, let's meet `flex-grow`, and its counterpart `flex-shrink`.
 These both accept a *unitless value*, a non-negative integer value which controls how much that item will grow or shrink, proportional to the other items in the same flex container.